BartJanBoverhof/BartJanBoverhof/README.md

 ### Hi there 👋

 👨‍🎓 I'm a student of Methodology and Statistics at Utrecht University.

-🔭 I’m currently working as intern at [ASReview](https://github.com/asreview).
+:computer: I’m working as an intern [ASReview](https://github.com/asreview).

-📫 Reach me by e-mail at bjboverhof@gmai.com.
+📫 Reach me by e-mail at bjboverhof@gmail.com.

 :earth_asia: Find my personal website [here](https://bartjanboverhof.github.io).